Singular fibers in barking families of degenerations of elliptic curves: Takamura's theory

-First we shall recall the concept of linear degenerations.
+First we recall the concept of linear degenerations.
 We begin with preparation.
 Let $\pi : M \to \Delta$ be a degeneration of complex curves of genus $g \geq 1$ and express its singular fiber as $X_0 = \sum_i m_i \Theta_i$, where $\Theta_i$ is an irreducible component of $X_0$ with multiplicity $m_i$.
-We call $\pi : M \to \Delta$ (or $X_0$) is {\it normally minimal} if the following conditions are satisfied: (i) Any singularity of the {\it underlying reduced curve} $X_{0, red} := \sum_i \Theta_i$ of $X_0$ is a node. (ii) If $\Theta_i$ is a $(-1)$-curve (an exceptional curve of the first kind), then $\Theta_i$ intersects other irreducible components at at least three points.
-In what follows, we assume that any given degeneration $\pi : M \to \Delta$ is normally minimal\footnote{ In \cite{Ta2} and \cite{Ta3}, we define linear degenerations for the case that $X_{0, red}$ has at most {\it simple normal crossings}, that is, (i) any singularity of $X_{0, red}$ is a node and (iii) any irreducible component $\Theta_i$ is not self-intersecting.
-Note that all normally minimal degenerations of elliptic curves but of type $mI_1$ satisfy the condition (iii).},
+In what follows, we assume that the \emph{underlying reduced curve} $X_0^{\reduced} := \sum_i \Theta_i$ of $X_0$ has at most \emph{simple normal crossings}, that is, (i) any singularity of $X_0^{\reduced}$ is a node and (ii) any irreducible component $\Theta_i$ is not self-intersecting (so $\Theta_i$ is smooth).